-As we learned in 2016, though, we still have concerns about equality at both the state- and federal-levels.
-For example, there are still 28 states where a queer person can get fired for their sexual orientation or gender identity.
-Therefore, it’s vital that we stay alert and recognize the strength in our gay money.
+As we learned in 2016, though, we still have concerns about equality at both the state- and federal levels.
+For example, there are still 30 states where a queer person can get fired for their sexual orientation or gender identity.
+Therefore, it’s vital that we stay alert and recognize the strength of our gay money.

-Our strength lies in how we spend our gay money and our spending is incredibly different than our straight counterpart’s spending.
+Our strength, though, lies in how we spend our gay money, and our spending is incredibly different than our straight counterpart’s spending.

 Gay and lesbian couples earn more than straight couples.
-The average lesbian couple earns $7,200 more and the average gay couple earns $8,000 more than our straight peers.
+The average lesbian couple, according to Experian, earns $7,200 more and the average gay couple earns $8,000 more than our straight peers.
 The disparity in spending is even wider.

-Nearly 80% of queer couples aren’t raising children.
+Nearly 80% of queer couples aren’t raising children, says the Williams Institute.
 Per a 2013 USDA study, it currently costs about $245,000 to raise a child from birth to the age of 18, not including college costs.
-As queer couples, we skip a major expense that our straight counterparts don’t.
+As queer couples, we skip a major expense that many of our straight counterparts don’t.